TheNightmanCodeth/greenhouse-monitor/README.md

 ## Development

 The quickest way to get going is via the devcontainer in vscode.
 Just open the project in vscode and open in dev container.
 It'll take a while to build the first time but then it just works

+# Pairing

+Once you've flashed the device, the default pairing code can be used to get goin:

+34970112332